transportersteam/FileAPI.Integration.Examples/FileAPI.MFT/AspNet/README.md

-# File API Powershell Examples
+# File API .Net Examples

 **AspNet** folder includes a collection of examples that show how to integrate the **File API SDKs** with **.Net Core**.

+## Prerequisites

+You will need a GitHub account in order to get the Ftaas.Sdk packages.

 ## Getting Started